Beginners Guide to Wire Mesh: Understanding How to Specify Wire Mesh or Wire Cloth for your Application

 In this article, we have referred to ‘Wire Mesh’.
 Often, however, the question “What’s the difference between Wire Mesh and Wire Cloth?” is asked.
 The simple answer is that they are inherently the same – wire that is woven in different weaves to form a structure.
 So, everything in this article referring to Wire Mesh would also apply to Wire Cloth.

 Typically, however, the weave is referred to as Mesh when there are larger open spaces between the wires.
 This is generally used in applications such as cages, infill panels, bug screens, and larger separation challenges.
-While weave is generally described as Wire Cloth when it is flexible and has a much smaller open area.
+Weave is generally described as Wire Cloth when it is flexible and has a much smaller open area.
 Wire Cloth is typically used for filtration or fine separation applications.

 Choosing the right specification for your application

-Remembering, there is no distinct rule for when wire mesh becomes referred to as wire cloth.
-It is important to know what Mesh Count, opening size, or open area % you need to be able to correctly specify for your application.
+Remembering there is no distinct rule for when wire mesh becomes referred to as wire cloth, it is important to know what Mesh Count, opening size, or open area % you need to be able to correctly specify for your application.

 Gerard Daniel’s Expertise